← Back to 史記

 滿 滿

-Chen Hu Gong Man was a descendant of Emperor Shun of Yu.
-Formerly when Shun was a commoner, Yao married him two daughters, and they resided at Gui Rui.
-Their descendants therefore took the clan surname Gui.
-Shun had already passed away and transmitted the world to Yu, while Shun's son Shang Jun was made an enfeoffed state.
-During the time of the Xia rulers, some were lost and some continued.
-When King Wu of Zhou conquered Yin Zhou, he then again sought Shun's descendants, obtained Gui Man, and enfeoffed him at Chen to continue the sacrifices of Emperor Shun.
+Chen Hu Gong, Man, was a descendant of Emperor Shun of Yu.
+When Shun was still a commoner, Yao gave him his two daughters in marriage, and they lived at Gui Rui.
+Their descendants therefore took Gui as their clan surname.
+After Shun died and transmitted the realm to Yu, Shun's son Shang Jun was given a fief.
+During the Xia rulers, some lines were lost and some continued.
+When King Wu of Zhou conquered King Zhou of Yin, he again sought out Shun's descendants, found Gui Man, and enfeoffed him at Chen to continue the sacrifices of Emperor Shun.
 This was Duke Hu.

 2

-Duke Hu died, and his son Duke Shen Xi Hou succeeded him.
-Duke Shen died, and his younger brother Duke Xiang Gao Yang succeeded him.
-Duke Xiang died, and they established Duke Shen's son Tu, who became Duke Xiao.
-Duke Xiao died, and his son Duke Shen Yu Rong succeeded him.
+Duke Hu was succeeded by his son, Duke Shen Xihou.
+Duke Shen's younger brother, Duke Xiang Gaoyang, succeeded him.
+Duke Xiang was followed by Duke Shen's son Tu, who became Duke Xiao.
+Duke Xiao's son Duke Shen Yurong succeeded him.
 Duke Shen lived during the time of King Li of Zhou.
-Duke Shen died, and his son Duke You Ning succeeded him.
+Duke Shen's son Duke You Ning succeeded him.

 3

-In the twelfth year of Duke You's reign, King Li of Zhou fled to Zhi.
+In year twelve of Duke You, King Li of Zhou fled to Zhi.

 4

 In the twenty-third year, Duke You died, and his son Duke Xi Xiao succeeded him.
 In the sixth year of Duke Xi's reign, King Xuan of Zhou ascended the throne.
 In the thirty-sixth year, Duke Xi died, and his son Duke Wu Ling succeeded him.
 Duke Wu died in the fifteenth year of his reign, and his son Duke Yi Yue succeeded him.
-In this year, King You of Zhou ascended the throne.
+That same year, King You of Zhou came to the throne.
 Duke Yi died in the third year of his reign, and his younger brother Duke Ping Xie succeeded him.
 In the seventh year of Duke Ping's reign, King You of Zhou was killed by the Quan Rong, and Zhou moved east.
-Qin first became ranked among the feudal lords.
+Qin was first ranked among the feudal lords.

 5